UniversalDependencies/docs/_tr-dep/obj.md

 dobj(okudum, Kitabı)
 ~~~

-We also mark the non-case marked or accusative noun phrases as `dobj` even if they are not the entities that are acted upon.
+We also mark the non-case marked or accusative noun phrases as `obj` even if they are not the entities that are acted upon.

 ~~~ sdparse
 Dün 10 kilometre koştum . \n I ran 10 kilometers yesterday